Rodica Mahu

-Rodica Mahu (born 18 July 1959, Orhei) is a journalist from the Republic of Moldova.
+Rodica Mahu (born 18 July 1959) is a journalist from the Republic of Moldova.
 She is the editor in chief of Jurnal de Chişinău.

 On 10 April 2009, Rodica Mahu was kidnapped while sending information for the publications' website through the phone from behind the Government building; she was interrogated by the police and released after two hours.
 South East Europe Media Organisation was alarmed about the kidnapping.